Starring Joe Matheson as ‘Hank Williams’

 It may be bittersweet, imagining what Hank must have been like, knowing he would be dead a few months later.
 But it was his last hurrah, one final triumph, and one of his greatest recording sessions ever.

 After headlining the 2002 Grandstand Show at the Calgary Stampede, playing to between 17,000 and 20,000 people a night, Joe wrote his own Hank Williams show.
 Hank Williams ‘Live’ 1952 has played throughout Manitoba, southern BC and Saskatchewan, as well opening for Blue Rodeo at the Magna Hoedown in Aurora, ON and selling out the Deerfoot Casino in Calgary and the Festival Theatre in Edmonton (twice).
+He has toured from Whitehorse to Whistler, from Maple Ridge to Moose Jaw, from Halifax to … you get the point.

 Buy the CD!
 Joe Matheson’s